Karthikr32/bookmyride/README.md

 - All three values are provided in a **single DTO**, and the backend ensures the correct creation or reuse of **hierarchical entities** using a strict validation + enum-parsing system.
 - Backend validates & parses StateEnum and CountryEnum using your custom `ParsingEnumUtils`.
 - Ensures uniqueness and avoids duplication in:
-    - Main tables (City → State → Country)
+    - Main tables (cities → states → countries)
     - **MasterLocation table** (string-based fast lookup)
 - Automatically syncs the **MasterLocation** projection table after successful creation.
 - The operation is fully protected with: